arvind6599/datastory/index.md

  \text{Genre Entropy (GE)} = H(\text{normalized}(V_g))
 $$

+A higher value signifies more uniformity in genres of their past movies.
+The highest value of 2.32 (=$\log_2(5)$) is attained for the case where an actor has equal weighted experience for all the major genres (Uniform distribution).
 <!-- For this purpose we should first investigate the dominance of a genre in every generation.
 ![movie_experience_per_genre](data/analysis-over-time/movie_share_of_generation_per_genre.png) -->